park-jungin/jipark.github.io/content/publication/cvpr2023-1/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *European Conference on Computer Vision*
+publication: In *IEEE/CVF Conference on Computer Vision and Pattern Recognition*
-publication_short: In *ECCV 2022*
+publication_short: In *CVPR 2023*

-abstract: Online stereo adaptation tackles the domain shift problem, caused by different environments between synthetic (training) and real (test) datasets, to promptly adapt stereo models in dynamic real-world applications such as autonomous driving.
-However, previous methods often fail to counteract particular regions related to dynamic objects with more severe environmental changes.
-To mitigate this issue, we propose to incorporate an auxiliary point-selective network into a meta-learning framework, called PointFix, to provide a robust initialization of stereo models for online stereo adaptation.
-In a nutshell, our auxiliary network learns to fix local variants intensively by effectively back-propagating local information through the meta-gradient for the robust initialization of the baseline model.
-This network is model-agnostic, so can be used in any kind of architectures in a plug-and-play manner.
-We conduct extensive experiments to verify the effectiveness of our method under three adaptation settings such as short-, mid-, and long-term sequences.
-Experimental results show that the proper initialization of the base stereo model by the auxiliary network enables our learning paradigm to achieve state-of-the-art performance at inference.
+abstract: Modern data augmentation using a mixture-based technique can regularize the models from overfitting to the training data in various computer vision applications, but a proper data augmentation technique tailored for the part-based Visible-Infrared person Re-IDentification (VI-ReID) models remains unexplored.
+In this paper, we present a novel data augmentation technique, dubbed \textbf{PartMix}, that synthesizes the augmented samples by mixing the part descriptors across the modalities to improve the performance of part-based VI-ReID models.
+Especially, we synthesize the positive and negative samples within the same and across different identities and regularize the backbone model through contrastive learning.
+In addition, we also present an entropy-based mining strategy to weaken the adverse impact of unreliable positive and negative samples.
+When incorporated into existing part-based VI-ReID model, PartMix consistently boosts the performance.
+We conduct experiments to demonstrate the effectiveness of our PartMix over the existing VI-ReID methods and provide ablation studies.

 # Summary.
 An optional shortened abstract.
-summary: European Conference on Computer Vision (ECCV) 2022
+summary: IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) 2023

 tags: []